Your October Horoscope Is Here — You'll Need To Remember To Breathe

 Aries Sun & Rising:

-Aries, as the month begins, the Planet of Communication is in your opposite sign of Libra, indicating that you’re likely to be focused on your partnerships this month, particularly since a New Moon Solar Eclipse strikes in your marriage sector on the 14th October.
+Aries, as the month begins, the Planet of Communication is in your opposite sign of Libra, indicating that you’re likely to be focused on your partnerships this month, particularly since a New Moon Solar Eclipse strikes in your marriage sector on October 14.

 But before we get to that, Venus’ shift into Virgo on the 8th lights up your sector of health, wellness, and service.
 Something’s got to give in terms of where you’ve been placing your attention lately, and Venus in Virgo may initially make you feel uncomfortable, but it’ll help you focus on your priorities and make game-changing decisions that help you feel on track with your life purpose.